KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 mdist       Manhattan distance
 ```

-!!! warning "If you use  an invalid distance metric, an error will occur."
+!!! danger "If you use  an invalid distance metric, an error will occur."